nrpastrian/nrpastrian.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm PhD student at [Econ@Pitt](https://www.econ.pitt.edu/), working on mechanism design and political economy.
+Hi!
+I'm a PhD student in Economics at [University of Pittsburgh](https://www.econ.pitt.edu/).
+I'm a microeconomic theorist working on mechanism design, industrial organization and political economy.

-Work in progress...